 - If the LSA is already in the LSDB and the sequence number is different, then we have to take action:

 - If the sequence number is higher it means this information is newer and we have to add it to our LSDB.

 - If the sequence number is lower it means our OSPF neighbor has an old LSA and we should help them.
 We will send a LSU (Link state update) including the newer LSA to our OSPF neighbor.
 The LSU is an envelope that can carry multiple LSAs in it.

-It’s not just the sequence number that OSPF will look at to determine if a LSA is more recent.
-It will consider the LSA to be more recent if it has:
+It’s not just the sequence number that OSPF will look at to determine if an LSA is more recent.
+It will consider the LSA to be more recent if it has the following:

 May I modify the “Sequence no different” to “Is sequence different” ?

 Again, may I modify the “Sequence no higher” to “Is sequence higher” ?

 Sure, but which exact sentences do you mean?

 Good tutorial, sir.
 Cleared my concept.
 All the best to u!.